jgpavez/DecomposingTests/README.md

 ![All sigbkg](https://github.com/jgpavez/systematics/blob/master/plots/xgboost/comp_all_xgboost_sigbkg.png)

-Now, we will see if it is possible to identify the coefficient *C1[0]* for *S(0,1)* for the second mixture model by using maximum likelihood on the composed ratios.
+Now, we will see if it is possible to identify the coefficient *C1[0]* for *S(1,0)* by using maximum likelihood on the composed ratios and assuming the other coefficients known.
 The histogram for values obtained in 300 pseudo samples of size 2500 is shown next.

 ![hist c0](https://github.com/jgpavez/systematics/blob/master/plots/xgboost/c1_train_mlp_hist.png)

-It is clear that the method is able to identify the correct value of *C[0]* even when the trainig is not perfect.
+It is clear that the method is able to identify with high sensitivity the correct value of *C1[0]*..